The collection.

 3- DMX (1970-2021) was an avid orchid grower, poet, actor, and founded an ATV enthusiast group named the “Ruff Ryders”.

-4- cultivar- as used in this article will be used to differentiate from hybrids as these are individual plants that were selected for specific traits, propped, then grown on into a stud colony (there was no Aroidmania then and breeders did more things like this pre 2018), that colony of clones were then further propped (what I grow) and thus it is not a hybrid that can be recreated; even using the same parent plants.
+4- cultivar- as used in this article will be used to differentiate from hybrids as these are individual plants that were selected for specific traits, propped, then grown on into a stud colony.

 Next